UWA Health and Medical Services is a fully equipped and accredited service supporting the UWA community with high-quality safe and confidential care.

 In keeping with advice from the Department of Health during this time of COVID-19, we are endeavouring to provide a healthy and safe environment for all patients, doctors and staff.
 Consultations are now available via Telehealth, online (Zoom), telephone and face-to-face.

-Are my family members eligible for services provided at the UWA Medical Centre?
+Are my family members eligible for services provided at UWA Health and Medical Services?

-The UWA Medical Centre will see members of your immediate family.
+UWA Health and Medical Services will see members of your immediate family.
 This includes children and legal partners of current UWA staff and students (both domestic and international students).